-President, IM Global Television, Scripted
+President, Scripted Content

-Prior to IM Global Television Stern served as President of Original Content at Syfy.
+Prior to IM Global Television, Stern served as President of Original Content at Syfy.
 During his 11-year tenure, he built a development team and slate of programming that vaulted the network into the top 5, defined its brand, and cemented its reputation as a home for well-produced, critically-acclaimed, highly-rated original programming.
 Among the dozens of scripted and unscripted series he shepherded are "Battlestar Galactica”, “Warehouse 13”, "Eureka," “Being Human,” “Alphas,” “Stargate: Atlantis,” “Caprica,” “Ghost Hunters,” “Face Off,” “Destination Truth,” “The Triangle,” "Tin Man," and “Defiance.”

 Born and raised in Manhattan, Stern met his wife Betsy while attending Dartmouth College in New Hampshire.
 They have two children and live in the Hancock Park area of Los Angeles.

 Senior Vice President, Development, Scripted Television